luizlcezario/ft_printf/README.md

 In the Picture Below you will see the campatibility of the convertion types with the flags
 <img src="./.github/compatibility.png" alt="campatibility of the flags with the conversion types" width= "800"/>

-# :construction_worker: How to Teste
+# :construction_worker: How to Test

 ```